lorenzosquadrani/RobertasTree/README.rst

 The increment of performances in MNIST can be led back to the mere increment of the number of parameters used by the model.
 The same improvement could be obtained by adding some hidden units to the original classifier.

-Further and systematic tests should be designed, exploring differents tasks and data, seeing if the tree-like structure can get some results unaccessible to the single classifier.
+Further and systematic tests should be designed, exploring differents tasks and data, in order to asses if the tree-like structure can get some results unaccessible to the single classifier.

 Testing
 ======

 RobertasTree code can be easily tested using pytest testing tool.
 A large list of test can be found `here <https://github.com/lorenzosquadrani/RobertasTree/tree/main/tests>`_.
-You can use the plugin pytest-cov (`documentation <https://pytest-cov.readthedocs.io/en/latest/>`_) to run all the tests and get a coverage report.
+You can use the plugin `pytest-cov` (`documentation <https://pytest-cov.readthedocs.io/en/latest/>`_) to run all the tests and get a coverage report.

 .. code-block:: bash